Moisés Villarroel (Bolivian footballer)

 Moisés Villarroel Angulo (born 7 September 1998) is a Bolivian professional footballer who plays as a midfielder for Blooming and the Bolivian national team.

 Club career

 Villarroel began his football career at the youth ranks of hometown club Blooming at age 10.
 He made his top flight debut on 26 May 2013, during a league match against Petrolero under manager Néstor Clausen.
 During his spell at Blooming he had 20 appearances in the Liga de Fútbol Profesional Boliviano and scored one goal.
-Due to his impressive performance at such a young age, in July 2015 he signed for Universidad de Chile.
+Due to his impressive performance at such a young age, in July 2015 he signed for Universidad de Chile, staying for about six months with both the youth and the first team.

 International career

 In March 2015, Villarroel participated with the Bolivia U17 national team in the South American U-17 championship in Paraguay, but the squad did not qualify to the FIFA U-17 World Cup held later that year.

 He was named in Bolivia's senior squad for a 2018 FIFA World Cup qualifier against Venezuela in November 2015.